Royal Valley Community Learning Center Childcare

 Employees will not contact the child's family or any other persons to determine the cause of the suspected abuse or neglect.
 It is not the responsibility of the employees to prove that the child has been abused or neglected.

-After notifying SRS or law enforcement, the employee shall then notify the Director, who will then notify the Superintendent and the Assistant Superintendent.
+After notifying DCF or law enforcement, the employee shall then notify the Director, who will then notify the Superintendent and the Assistant Superintendent.
 The employee must then fill out a Child Abuse/Neglect Report form to be kept on file in the RVCLC office.